stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-23-brazil-seeks-early-deals-on-two-stalled-.md

+At Climate Week in Panama, a UN spokesperson said one solution put forward by countries was &#8220;climate finance speed dating&#8221; events, where governments and local leaders could connect with investors and donors to pitch projects.

-Juan Carlos Navarro, environment minister of Panama and host of Climate Week, demanded &#8220;clear targets&#8221; on the financial contributions of developed nations, adding that &#8220;only if we have clarity and achieve concrete outcomes will we be able to succeed&#8221;.
+Juan Carlos Navarro, environment minister of Panama and Climate Week host, demanded &#8220;clear targets&#8221; on the financial contributions of developed nations, adding that &#8220;only if we have clarity and achieve concrete outcomes will we be able to succeed&#8221;.